Behdad Sami

 Behdad Sami (born June 20, 1986) is an Iranian American professional basketball player.
-Behdad was the world's first Iranian basketball player to play professionally at any level in the United States when he played in the minor-league American Basketball Association in 2007.
+Behdad is the world's first Iranian basketball player to play professionally at any level in the United States when he played in the minor-league American Basketball Association in 2007.
 In October 2010, he became the first Iranian to play pro basketball in Portugal.

 High School and College

 Behdad graduated from Southridge High School in 2005.
 Prior to graduating from Southridge, Sami attended Lake Oswego High School for two years, but due to complications between him and the varsity head coach, he later decided to transfer.
 Sami's transfer was a result of one specific incident, where the varsity head coach referred to him as "Osama bin Laden" during practice.
 Upon graduating, Behdad received a full ride athletic scholarship to Linn-Benton Community College in Albany, Oregon where he played one season in the Northwest Athletic Association of Community Colleges (NWAACC) prior to turning pro.